Can Hospice Tell When Death Is Near? | Clear Signs Explained

 The Role Families Play During This Time

 Families often ask “Can hospice tell when death is near?” because they want certainty amid emotional turmoil.
-Hospice staff encourage loved ones to observe alongside them—looking for changes in breathing patterns, responsiveness, skin color—and share concerns immediately.
+Hospice staff encourage loved ones to observe alongside them—looking for changes in breathing patterns, responsiveness, skin color, appetite, and comfort level—and share concerns immediately.

 This partnership ensures timely adjustments in care while helping families feel involved rather than helpless during this vulnerable phase.